blynkkk/docs/getting-started/events-tutorial.md

 You should see 2 events on the timeline!
 If you set up notifications, they should have been delivered as well.

+### Limitations

+- You can send only 100 events per devices per day
+- When the limit is reached you'll see the notification on the UI in the Device Timeline section
+- The maximum description length for the event is 300 chars

+Limits could be changed for the White Label clients if required.